jgerstmayr/EXUDYN/docs/RST/cInterface/MainSystem.rst

   | \ ``damping``\ : scalar damping coefficient
   | \ ``force``\ : scalar additional force applied
   | \ ``velocityOffset``\ : scalar offset: if referenceLength is changed over time, the velocityOffset may be changed accordingly to emulate a reference motion
-  | \ ``springForceUserFunction``\ : a user function springForceUserFunction(mbs, t, itemNumber, deltaL, deltaL_t, stiffness, damping, force)->float ; this function replaces the internal connector force compuation
+  | \ ``springForceUserFunction``\ : a user function springForceUserFunction(mbs, t, itemNumber, deltaL, deltaL_t, stiffness, damping, force)->float ; this function replaces the internal connector force computation
   | \ ``bodyOrNodeList``\ : alternative to bodyNumbers; a list of object numbers (with specific localPosition0/1) or node numbers; may alse be mixed types; to use this case, set bodyNumbers = [None,None]
   | \ ``show``\ : if True, connector visualization is drawn
   | \ ``drawSize``\ : general drawing size of connector